Interrupt and Resume

 });

-// Or from specific checkpoint
+// Or retry from a specific checkpoint

 const retryHandle = await handle.retry({